 Truth is, I’d be happy if I become a great writer and musician.
 Maybe you would be happy too.
 But I’m afraid… we both have problems.

 The problem is we don’t really understand why we strive greatness or excellence (or even professionalism) in our careers.

 Most people fail to understand.
 They only do it because they see their heroes live that way.
 Or because it feels like it’s the path to success or the right thing to do.
 Is it?
 I don’t know.

 Again, nothing’s wrong with aiming excellence or greatness.
 I believe it has its advantages.
 But I am more concerned of the why.
-Why are we doing it, by the way?
+Why are we doing it?

 I mean, what’s the point of working hard or sacrificing or pursuing greatness or excellence if we don’t know our big why — our main purpose?

 If you’re a musician and your “why” is to write songs that can move people, then that’s great.
 Focus on your why.

 If you’re a writer and your “why” is to craft stories that can inspire people, that’s great too.
 Focus on your why.

 Because in everything we do, it’s the “why” that matters.
 Anything that happens next are just byproducts.

 We become excellent by pursuing our why.
 We become great by pursuing our why.
 And we become professionals by pursuing our why.